hina-saif64/Hyperion-Identity-Intelligence/README.md

 Hyperion is intended to complement existing identity providers and enterprise systems rather than replace them.
 Actual capabilities depend on the modules, integrations, and configuration present in the deployed version.

+## Technical Innovation and Enterprise Applications

+Overview and Problem Addressed

+Hyperion is designed to address the challenge of fragmented identity information across enterprise environments.
+It consolidates identity-related data from multiple sources to support identity governance, security analysis, and operational review.
+By bringing relevant identity information into a unified view, Hyperion helps reviewers identify stale or inconsistent accounts, understand privileged-user context, and conduct governance reviews with less reliance on manual, disconnected processes.

+Technical Approach and Architecture

+Hyperion combines identity visibility, governance workflows, and security-analysis capabilities within a modular architecture.
+Its frontend is built with React and TypeScript, while its backend uses Node.js and Express to support communication between application services and enterprise data sources.
+This modular design is intended to support the integration and extension of identity-related capabilities as requirements evolve.
+Hyperion is designed to complement existing enterprise systems rather than replace them, with available functionality dependent on the implemented modules and integrations.

+Enterprise Applications and Intended Use

+Hyperion is a fully developed software solution designed to support authorized enterprise identity-governance and security-review activities.
+Its capabilities include identity lifecycle review, privileged-user visibility, device intelligence, and the analysis of identity-related information across enterprise environments.
+By consolidating identity data from multiple sources, Hyperion enables organizations to improve visibility, support informed governance decisions, and streamline identity-related security and operational reviews.
+Its modular architecture supports integration with enterprise systems, with available functionality depending on the modules and integrations configured for each deployment.

 ## Key Capabilities

 Depending on the configured modules and connected data sources, Hyperion includes or is designed to support: